LiteLDev/levilamina-mod-template/README.md

 2. Run `xmake` in the root of the repository.

-3. Create a folder named `levilamina-example-plugin` in `plugins` directory of the Minecraft Bedrock Server.
+3. Copy all files from `bin/` to `plugins/` in the Minecraft Bedrock Server folder.

-4. Copy `plugin.dll` from `build/windows/x64/release/` to `plugins/levilamina-example-plugin/`.

-5. Copy `manifest.json` to `plugins/levilamina-example-plugin/`.

 ## Usage